onstottj/sample-menu-ordering-system/README.md

 Overview
 --------

-This is a sample AngularJS restaurant point-of-sale web app, with a REST backend written in Spring.
+This is a sample restaurant point-of-sale system, written in Angular with a Spring REST backend.
 It uses Spring Boot, so to run it, the main class is `com.reonsoftware.possample.Application`.

 Installation
 ------------

  - The database used is MySQL, and the DDL is in database.sql in this directory
  - The database name is 'pos', with a user 'pos' with password 'pos'.
 These details are hard-coded in com.reonsoftware.possample.Application for now.
+ - The project was created using IntelliJ and Maven

 Caveats
 -------